semartinez147/semartinez147.github.io/README.md

-## A little bit about myself:
+I'm a software developer with background in mobile device support and troubleshooting, proficient with Java for Android development and database management.
+I have experience with individual, group and leadership roles and a reputation for building positive culture and inspiring collaboration through service leadership, effective teamwork, and strong communication skills.

+---

+## Recent Experiences

+#### Deep Dive Coding at CNM Ingenuity

+I started learning Java in January 2020.
+I am proficient with IntelliJ IDE and Java SE 8+.
+I have experience with JUnit5 testing, relational database design using MySQL, RESTful services, Android ViewModel architecture incorporating ReactiveX tasks, and more, which you can examine below.
+I am also familiar with Scrum and Agile development methods.

+Thanks to COVID-19, I got a crash course in remote work - I led my team in daily check-ins and planning calls, and managed our workflow by creating an Asana project to organize ideas and assign tasks.
+Without my instructors in the next room to answer questions, I had to do a lot of independent research to fix bugs and work out implementations.

+#### Verizon Wireless

+The majority of my experience at Verizon is in tech support.
+The Albuquerque call center was among the first to support complex services like international roaming, home/mobile internet devices, and network extenders.
+I got my A+ certification to move up in Tech Support, and my Network+ because I found the technology fascinating.
+Through these experiences, I became highly skilled at applying research, documentation and critical thinking to problems.
+I also perfected the ability to communicate  between laypersons and technical experts.

+In my last 4 years at Verizon I went through leadership training and worked towards moving into a Supervisor or Trainer position.
+Meanwhile, Verizon's tuition assistance program put me through a Master's in Adult Education with an emphasis in professional learning and development.
+I discovered a surprisingly deep overlap between the subjects of learning and leading, which helped me motivate my teams to work harder *and* smarter, taking pride and initiative in their personal and professional growth.
+The ADDIE training model\* guided me in creating and iteratively improving learner-focused training modules for everything from resolving usage disputes to building trust.

+\*Analysis, Design, Development, Implementation, Evaluation.

+## Some personal information:

+I am a multi-purpose nerd; I read voraciously, play Zoom D&D (it's actually Dungeon World right now), and I have a closet dedicated to board games.
+Back when I had free time, my favorite hobbies were origami, chainmail and model building, with a sprinkling of video games and backpacking.
+Now I have a son who I teach to make weird noises and not headbutt the dogs.

-Aside from the finer points of reading, writing, and research, earning a BA in English taught me to pair creativity with critical thinking, to seek a balance between flexibility and structure, and to value new perspectives and experiences.
+Aside from the finer points of reading, writing, and research, earning a BA in English taught me to pair creativity with critical thinking, to seek a balance of flexibility and structure, and to value new perspectives and experiences.

 I didn't plan to work at a Verizon call center after college, or expect to do so for nine years, but I chose to stay for the opportunities to challenge myself.
-I learned to communicate effectively, negotiate, manage conflict and build partnerships.
-I made myself an expert on technical issues with every product we supported, from home Wi-Fi to international roaming, and every system I could access.

-There was a surprising overlap between the lessons from my M.Ed courses and Verizon's leadership training.
-I learned how to motivate and support adult learners, and I got to practice with every combination of background, tenure and attitude across the center.

-I have used the ADDIE model for iterative training design & development to respond to rapidly changing business needs and individual learners.
-My efforts produced consistent and positive results in technical proficiency, critical and creative thinking, and interpersonal skills.
+My mission to not be bored at work led me to always look for new responsibilities and opportunities - I took every chance Verizon gave me to learn more, do more, and try new things.
+I approached every new piece of software and system update like an anatomy student, dissecting every screen, menu and setting.
+I was bitter about it for months when a major update disabled the vast majority of our keyboard shortcuts, but I made up for it by writing batch files to open the handful of tools and programs I used.

 When Verizon made me a severance offer I couldn't refuse, I took a leap of faith that set me down at CNM Ingenuity.
 Programming satisfies multiple passions for me: learning, technology, language, problem solving and building all come together.
 I put my strongest attributes - patience, persistence and attention to detail - to work daily, and plan to keep at it for as long as I can operate a keyboard.

-As a CNM Deep Dive graduate, I am proficient with IntelliJ IDE and Java SE 8+.
-I have experience with JUnit5 testing, relational database design using MySQL, RESTful services, Android ViewModel architecture incorporating ReactiveX tasks, and more, which you can examine below.
-I am familiar with Scrum and Agile development methods.

-My short term goals are to get my Java certification (when testing centers reopen) and find a job that will support my ongoing development, and let me support my family.
+My short term goals are to get my Java certification (when testing centers reopen) and find a job that will support my ongoing development and let me support my family.

-Back when I had free time, my favorite hobbies were origami and chainmail.
-I hope to pick papers and pliers up again later this year.

-You can find me on [LinkedIn](http://linkedin.com/in/semartinez147).
+You can find me on [LinkedIn](http://linkedin.com/in/semartinez147) or peruse my GitHub repositories below.

 ## Projects